Tutorial | Dataiku apps#

 Get started#

-Dataiku applications allow users to package Dataiku projects into reusable applications with customizable inputs and pre-defined actions.
+Dataiku apps allow users to package Dataiku projects into reusable applications with customizable inputs and pre-defined actions.
 Let’s build one together to demonstrate the power of this feature!

 Objectives#